Odakyu 5000 series (2019): Technical specifications

 The trains use SiC–VVVF technology.
 The bogies are built by Nippon Sharyo.

 History

 Odakyu announced initial details of the trains on 26 April 2019.
 Five sets were built by Kawasaki Heavy Industries, two were built by Japan Transport Engineering Company, and three were built by Nippon Sharyo.
 The first train was revealed to the press on 11 November 2019.
-The train entered service on 26 March 2020.
+The trains entered service on 26 March 2020.

 Another batch consisting of three trainsets will be constructed according to Odakyu Railway's 2022 capital investment plan.
 The new trainsets are set to replace three older Odakyu 1000 series trainsets.